alelavelli/employees-manager/README.md

 # employees-manager

-Open source repository that contains some functionalities to manage employees like recording working hour or asking for permissions holidays.
+Repository that contains some functionalities to manage employees like recording working hour or asking for permissions holidays.

 The structure is the following: